 If you’ve been using a fixed-length prime lens, this is pretty easy (like a 50mm), but if you’re using a zoom this could be a little more troublesome.
 If you’re not sure what focal length you used, this information is usually stored in your image’s metadata.
 To reveal these hidden details in AfterShot Pro 3, just click the Metadata tab.

 Next, adjust for any chromatic aberration you see in the image.
-You’re looking for colored fringes around edges of objects in your photo, like in the sample photo below.
+You’re looking for colored fringes around edges of objects in your photo.

 Now click the checkbox next to Chromatic Aberration to enable the correction and use the slider labeled R/C to adjust the red channel to remove red or cyan fringes. you can also use the B/Y slider to get rid of any blue or yellow fringes you see.

 Last step is to correct any vignetting caused by the lens.
 You can adjust the Strength of the vignette (how bright or dark it is) by moving the slider left or right.
 Same with the slider for Radius, which adjusts the feathering of the vignette.

 Create Your Own Lens Correction Profiles in AfterShot Pro